HMS-Core/hms-ads-demo-javascript/README.md

 ## Installation
 Install the program on Huawei Android mobile phones.
-<br>You also can use HMS Toolkit to quickly integrate the kit and run the demo project, as well as debug the app using a remote device for free.
-For details, please visit [HMS Toolkit](https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096).</br>

 ## Supported Environments
 HMS Core (APK) 6.0.0 or later has been installed on Huawei Android phones.